stack-chan/m5stack-avatar/README.md

 `M5Stack-Avatar` now depends on `M5Unified`, the integrated library for all devices of M5Stack series.
 Since 0.8.0, Sketches with avatar should include `M5Unified.h` instead of `M5Stack.h` or `M5Core2.h`

+### Notes for v0.10.0

+Some applications may reboot due to insufficient stack size for other tasks.
+In such cases, increase the stack size of the relevant task.